Capillary Rise in Pipes with Variable Cross Section: Global analysis and the generalized Washburn equation

 This part of the analysis will be concluded with a simple estimate of the equilibrium height.
-Both approximate models, \eqref{eq::GeneralisedWashburn-Approx} and \eqref{eq::Lubrication-Approx}, imply the same equation for equilibrium height $\overline{h}$.
-On the other hand, \eqref{eq::HeightJurin} yields the corresponding Jurin height for the pipe with constant circular cross section with $R_{0} = R(0)$.
-Putting these two results together, the following relation is obtained:
+Generalized Washburn's equation \eqref{eq::GeneralisedWashburn}, and the approximate lubrication theory model \eqref{eq::Lubrication-Approx}, imply the same equation for equilibrium height $\overline{h}$.

+On the other hand, equation \eqref{Intro:Washburn} for the pipe with constant circular cross section with radius $R_{0} = R(0)$ yields the well known equilibrium height $h_{\mathrm{e}}$, usually referred to as the Jurin height: